 Environmental, Industrial and Bioenergy areas.

 Yes, they do.
-We ensure they start as early as the 2nd year, so as to build early engagement with research.
+We ensure they start as early in the 2nd year, so as to build early engagement with research.

 As of now there are no plans to offer other branches.